axonivy/docker-samples/ivy-reverse-proxy-nginx/README.md

 the reverse proxy at anytime and use the most recent security protocols.

-After starting this example you can connecto to https://localhost.
+After starting this example you can connect to https://localhost.
 You will face certificate issues in your browser, because we can not provide trusted certificates for this example.
 Just _accept the risk_ and browser the Axon.ivy Engine over the reverse